sourdough pepperoni bread slices on a wood cutting board

 Place the banneton in a plastic bag and refrigerate for 12 – 24 hours.

-If you choose to bake the bread the same day you mix the dough, leave the dough to rise covered in the banneton in a warm place for a few hours until the dough is puffy, and jiggles when shaken a bit.
+If you choose to bake the bread the same day you mix the dough, let the bread have its second rise covered in the banneton at room temperature for a few hours until the dough is puffy and jiggles when shaken a bit.
 Preheat the oven and bake as directed.

 Score and Bake